Season 3, Episode 4

 Susan Rylance:

 Exactly.
 Yeah.
-And the other thing that I look at today, in terms of the four generations, we've been through a lot in the last two years, and I think that has really changed all of the expectations of our generation and how we work.
+And the other thing that I look at today, in terms of the four generations, is we've been through a lot in the last two years, and I think that has changed all of the expectations of our generation and how we work.
 And what's different is, and I'll just, you talked about baby boomers who are, some of them are still in the workforce, they're okay, still going back to the office, because they have this route that they built, and I want to be in front of people, I still want to go back to the office, but we've got the Gen, y, z, and they don't have those deep roots that have been in the office.
 So they want more to be in that flexible work schedule, maybe more so than their Gen X, or the baby boomers.
 And so it's just this thing that's instilled in us over time.

 Michael Kithcart: